wp-plugins/super-socializer/readme.txt

 3. **Facebook Commenting**: Facebook commenting replaces the traditional comment form

 == Changelog ==
+= 2.9.0 =
+* Facebook commenting is now responsive
+* Sharing interfaces are now responsive
+* Switching between Facebook and traditional commenting is smoother
+* Customizable text on buttons to switch commenting modes
+* Option to align floating sharing interface left/right
+* JS and CSS files minified
+* CSS improvements
+* Bugfix: When one logged in using Twitter from login page, it was redirected back to login page
+* Bugfix: WordPress usernames created from social profile of the users were in lowercase

 = 2.8.1 =
 * Bugfix: Google+ icon was showing up twice in Vertical sharing provider selection
 * Bugfix: Vertical sharing bar is not appearing if left offset is less than 200